CryDeTaan/wannabes/resources/markdown/about.md

-Edit this file to provide more information on the use of for your application.
+Edit this file to provide more information on the use of your application.